What is in this leaflet

 - numbness or tingling in the hands or feet

-- signs of dehydration such as nausea, vomiting, muscle cramps, headaches, drowsiness and tiredness.
+- signs of dehydration such as nausea, vomiting, muscle cramps, headache, drowsiness and tiredness.
 If untreated, mental confusion and fits may develop.
 Your doctor may need to monitor your blood sodium levels.

 If any of the following happen, stop taking this medicine and tell your doctor immediately, or go to Accident and Emergency at your nearest hospital: